Mar 05, 2026

 Legal basis for the data processing

-Legal basis for the processing of your personal data mostly is preparation for the conclusion of a contract or execution of a contract.
+The legal basis for the processing of your personal data is mostly preparation for the conclusion of a contract or execution of a contract.

 Categories of personal data we process